Yasmin-H/Odin-Rock-Paper-Scissors/README.md

 I realised that there are many ways of doing this task.
 I decided for the getComputerChoice to make use of the math.random() and for the getHumanChoice it just relied on the user input which I used prompts for.
 However , it was at this stage I realised that I was using too many if/else statements that were neither DRY or clean code.
 So I quickly researched other ways on to make it more practical.

 For me , I could have continued using if/else statements but I want to become a better coder , even if that makes this assignment 10x more harder :joy:

+### If I had more time :

+- Do some validation to ensure that input is checked and only 1 of the 3 choices !
+- a way to make sure that prompt keeps up until there is an input - ensures answer is put into prompt